ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-05-model-lifecycle.md

 ✔️ **Model Parameters**

 Adopting arbitrary or default values of hyperparameters may result in suboptimal model even if the chosen algorithm is the most suitable for the problem at hand.
-The model cannot necessarily learn the relationships in a dataset if it cannot discover while training how some functions do a better job of minimizing the loss function, or if regularization of features in the dataset forbids these functions.
-Tuning or adjusting the hyperparameters appropriately ensures the model correctly represents the data.
+The model cannot necessarily learn the relationships in a dataset if it cannot discover while training how some functions do a better job of minimizing the loss or error, or if regularization of features in the dataset forbids these functions.

+Tuning or adjusting the hyperparameters to optimal values appropriately ensures the model correctly represents the data.

 ✔️ **Model Transparency**